kurren/amusement-parks-taxonomy/files/STRUCTURE.md

   - *Ice & Snow, Sky, Track & Karting*
   - *Entertainment Complex*

-- **Attractions Structure**: Define if the park is about a single attraction or multiple ones:
+- **Attractions**: Define if the park is about a single attraction or multiple ones:

   - *Single Attraction*
   - *Multiple Attractions*